-Lymph nodes enlarge but are not painful.
+Lymph nodes enlarge but are usually not painful.

 A lymph node biopsy is needed for diagnosis.

-Chemotherapy and radiation therapy are used for treatment.
+Chemotherapy, combinations of chemotherapy and immunotherapy, and radiation therapy are used for treatment.

 Most people are cured.

-In the United States, about 9,000 new cases of Hodgkin lymphoma occur every year.
+In the United States, about 8,500 new cases of Hodgkin lymphoma occur every year.
 The disease is more common in males than in females—about three men are affected for every two women.
 Hodgkin lymphoma rarely occurs before age 10.
-It is most common in people between the ages of 15 and 40 and in people older than 50.
+It is most common in people between the ages of 15 and 40 and in people older than 60.

 Symptoms of Hodgkin Lymphoma

 Doctors suspect Hodgkin lymphoma when a person with no apparent infection develops persistent and painless enlargement of lymph nodes that lasts for several weeks.
 The suspicion is stronger when lymph node enlargement is accompanied by fever, night sweats, and weight loss.
 Rapid and painful enlargement of lymph nodes—which may occur when a person has a cold or infection—is not typical of Hodgkin lymphoma.
-Sometimes enlarged lymph nodes deep within the chest or abdomen are found unexpectedly when a chest x-ray or computed tomography (CT) is done for another reason.
+Sometimes enlarged lymph nodes deep within the chest or abdomen are found unexpectedly when a chest x-ray or computed tomography (CT) scan is done for another reason.

 Abnormalities in blood cell counts and other blood tests may provide supportive evidence.
 However, to make the diagnosis, doctors must do a biopsy of an affected lymph node to see if it is abnormal and if Reed-Sternberg cells are present.
 Reed-Sternberg cells are large cancerous cells that have more than one nucleus (a structure inside a cell that holds the cell's genetic material).
 Their distinctive appearance can be seen when a biopsy specimen of lymph node tissue is examined under a microscope.